 - a.
 All applicants must provide a Market Study in accordance with this document (THDA Market Study Guidelines). - b.
 The market study must be performed by an independent third party selected from the Approved Market Study Vendor Listing on the THOMAS Documents page. - c.
 THDA will not accept market studies prepared by parties that it has determined, in its sole discretion, are not independent. - d.
-A unique market study must be prepared for each proposed development using up-todate data. - e.
-The market study must be prepared in accordance with the most recent version of the Model Content Standards published by the National Council of Market Analysts (NCHMA) with additional information as specified in this document. - f.
-The Market Study and other supporting documents, in a form and with content acceptable to THDA, in its sole discretion, must demonstrate market demand for the proposed development. - g.
-The Market Study must be less than six months old at the time of submission. - h.
+The Market Study Analyst rmust clearly indicate that THDA can rely on the accuracy of the report. - e.
+A unique market study must be prepared for each proposed development using up-to-date data. - f.
+The market study must be prepared in accordance with the most recent version of the Model Content Standards published by the National Council of Market Analysts (NCHMA) with additional information as specified in this document. - g.
+The Market Study and other supporting documents, in a form and with content acceptable to THDA, in its sole discretion, must demonstrate market demand for the proposed development. - h.
+The Market Study must be less than six months old at the time of application submission. - i.
 THDA will not accept a Market Study performed by an analyst or firm not listed in the THDA Approved Market Study Listing.
-This includes any Market Study performed on behalf of an analyst or firm listed in the THDA Approved Market Study Listing by an analyst or firm not listed in the THDA Approved Market Study Listing (i.e. a "subcontracted" Market Study). - Based on the information and analysis presented in the Market Study, and based on other information available to THDA, THDA may determine that market demand is insufficient to support the proposed development.
-Refer to the recommended demand measures in Section 3.h below. - j.
-A complete market study consists of: - A full report in report prepared according to the Model Content Standards and THDA Market Study Guidelines including certifications, qualifications, and disclosure of sources.
+This includes any Market Study performed on behalf of an analyst or firm listed in the THDA Approved Market Study Listing by an analyst or firm not listed in in the THDA Approved Market Study Listing (i.e. a "subcontracted" Market Study). - j.
+Based on the information and analysis presented in the Market Study, and based on other information available to THDA, THDA may determine that market demand is insufficient to support the proposed development.
+Refer to the recommended demand measures in Section 3.h below. - k.
+A complete market study consists of: - i.
+A full report in report prepared according to the Model Content Standards and THDA Market Study Guidelines including certifications, qualifications, and disclosure of sources. - ii.

-- iii.
 Properly formatted Shapefiles (see Section 5 below): - 1.
 PMA polygon; - 2.
 Parcel polygon(s); and - 3.
-Parcel centroid(s). - iv.
-A coma separated values (CSV) file listing the census tracts which comprise the primary market area (see example in section 3.b.ii). - v.
-A complete PMA Services and Facilities workbook saved as a Microsoft Excel Worksheet.
+Parcel centroid(s). - iii.
+A coma separated values (CSV) file listing the census tracts which comprise the primary market area (see example in section 3.b.ii).